-- 152 Reining

-- 153 Freestyle Reining

-- 154 Reining

-To rein a horse is not only to guide him, but also to control his every movement.
-The best-reined horse should be willingly guided or controlled with little or no apparent resistance and dictated to completely.
+- 233 Jr. Ranch Reining - 234 Sr. Ranch Reining - 1.
+The ranch reining class measures the ability of the stock horse to perform basic handling maneuvers.
+Patterns may be chosen from any of the ranch reining patterns listed in this rulebook or other approved patterns by the show management and judge.
+Attire rules follow other judged western events. - 2.
+CREDITS AND PENALTIES.
+All runs begin upon entering the pen and any infractions are subject to penalty at that time such as two hands on the reins, using either hand to instill fear or praise, etc. To rein a horse is not only to guide him but also to control his every movement.
+The best reined horse should be willingly guided or controlled with little or no apparent resistance and dictated to completely.
 Any movement on his own must be considered a lack of control.
-All deviations from the exact written pattern must be considered a lack of or temporary loss of control, and therefore faulted according to severity of deviation.
-After deducting all faults against execution of the pattern and the horse's overall performance, credit will be given for smoothness, finesse, attitude, quickness and authority in performing the various maneuvers while using controlled speed which raises the difficulty level and makes the horse more exciting and pleasing to watch.
+All deviations from the exact written pattern must be considered a lack of or temporary loss of control and therefore a fault that must be marked down according to severity of deviation.
+The horse/rider team's overall performance should be credited for smoothness, finesse, attitude, quickness and authority of performing various maneuvers while using controlled speed which raises the degree of difficulty and makes the horse/rider team more exciting a pleasing to watch.